Longserd History, Family Crest & Coats of Arms

 Early Origins of the Longserd family

 The surname Longserd was first found in Bedfordshire at Langford, a village and civil parish alongside the River Ivel.
 With multiple listings of the same village throughout England ( Bedfordshire, Essex, Nottinghamshire and as Langford Budville in Somerset), it is difficult to give a precise local for the surname's origin.

 However, of all of them, the village in Bedfordshire has traditionally had the highest population over the years.
 Some are listed in the Domesday Book as follows: Langeford, Bedfordshire; Langheforda, Essex; and Landeforde, Nottinghamshire.

 The place name literally means "long ford" from the Old English lang + ford.
 But the Nottinghamshire village could have been derived from "ford of a man called Landa" from the Old English personal name + ford.

 There are other villages and parishes named Langford, in England but these are the oldest.
 The Cornwall local cannot be found today, but it is from this local that many of the family originated.
 Roger de Langford was sheriff of Cornwall in 1225.
 He took his surname from the parish of Marham Church.

 Early History of the Longserd family

 This web page shows only a small excerpt of our Longserd research.
 Another 95 words (7 lines of text) covering the years 1229, 1625, 1683, 1652, 1716, 1656, 1725, 1713 and 1791 are included under the topic Early Longserd History in all our PDF Extended History products and printed products wherever possible.

 Longserd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Longserd has appeared include Langford, Langforde, Langfort, Longford and many more.

 Early Notables of the Longserd family (pre 1700)

 More information is included under the topic Early Longserd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Longserd family to Ireland

 Some of the Longserd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 79 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Longserd family to the New World and Oceana
+Migration of the Longserd family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Longserd arrived in North America very early: Abraham Langford, who settled in Barbados with his servants in 1680; Harry Langford settled in New York in 1679; John Langford settled in Virginia in 1651.